-65 from coastal Senegal.
+Thirteen additional samples were from unknown locations from coastal Senegal.

-In this study we report new marine reservoir age values (n=30) based on the 14C dating of bivalves with a known pre-bomb collection date and collected across a latitudinal transect extending from Mohammedia (Morocco, 33°N) to Moçâmedes (Angola, 15°S).
-Our suite of sample includes specimens from Mauritania, Senegal, Republic of Guinea, Sierra Leone, Ivory Coast, Benin, Gabon and Republic of Congo (Fig. 1, Table S1 in the Supplement).
-We used specimens of five different species:

-70 Senilia senilis, Bucardium ringens, Donax rugosus, Ostrea stentina and Pseudochama gryphina.
-We briefly discuss our results in the context of local environmental setting of the studied bivalves and regional oceanography of the Eastern Atlantic Ocean.
+In this study, we report new marine reservoir age values (n = 30) based on the C dating of bivalves with a known pre-bomb collection date and collected across a latitudinal transect extending from Mohammedia (Morocco, 33° N) to Moçâmedes (Angola, 15° S).
+Our suite of samples includes specimens from Mauritania, Senegal, the Republic of Guinea, Sierra Leone, the Ivory Coast, Benin, Gabon, and the Republic of Congo (Fig. 1, Tables 1 and S1).
+We used specimens of the following five different species: Senilia senilis, Bucardium ringens, Donax rugosus, Ostrea stentina, and Pseudochama gryphina.
+We briefly discuss our results in the context of the local environmental setting of the studied bivalves and the regional oceanography of the eastern Atlantic Ocean.